What do the toys do when you are away?

-Toys Go Out is told in an episodic format where each chapter comprises a fully resolved story, with some plot points woven throughout the book.
+Toys Go Out is told in an episodic format where each chapter comprises a fully resolved story, with some plot links woven and extended throughout the book.
 This structure makes this little book a wonderful introduction to novels for children and families.
 Paul O. Zelinsky’s charming illustrations give just enough support to new novel listeners, but they are sparse enough to encourage attentive and imaginative listening.

 And, oh the language!
 It is rich and layered and so playful.
 Jenkins has a real knack for creating nonsense words that fit perfectly in the prose.
 There are words like “Hrmmphle wurrffle” which is precisely the sound a buffalo would make if he were stuck, face down, in a soccer cleat.
 Each character has its own voice and vernacular.
 You can practically hear StingRay’s trembling voice, filled with concern over the next perceived calamity.
 You can hear the sage wisdom in the voice of TukTuk the towel as she dispenses advice, and the joy in Plastic when she discovers the truth about her identity.
-Jenkins’ words – real and created – beg to be read aloud, making Toys Go Out the perfect way to introduce your school community to the premise of One School, One Book.
+Jenkins’ words – real and created – beg to be read aloud, making Toys Go Out the perfect way to introduce your school community to the joy of reading aloud together.

 And once you fall in love with Lumphy, StingRay, and Plastic, you can play with them more in the delightful sequels Toy Dance Party and Toys Come Home.
-For younger siblings, Jenkins and Zelinsky teamed up to make a lovely picture book, Toys Meet Snow.
+For younger siblings, Jenkins and Zelinsky also teamed up to make a lovely picture book, Toys Meet Snow.